Circular (album)

-Circular is the second studio album by Spanish singer Vega, released on 27 February 2006 (see 2006 in music) by Universal Music Spain.
+Circular is the second studio album by Spanish singer Vega, released on 27 February 2006 by Universal Music Spain.

 History

 After her album, India, Vega switched from Vale Music to Universal Music Spain and started working on her second album.
-Once again, every song on it, except for "Eres" (Café Tacvba cover), were written by her.
+All the songs on the album were written by Vega, except for a cover of Café Tacvba's "Eres", and "Solo Quiero Amanecer" written by Dani Martín (El Canto del Loco).
 The first single off Circular was "Una Vida Contigo" (Spanish for A Life with You).
+The album peaked at No.25 on the Spanish album charts, selling 25,000 copies.

 Circular: Cómo Girar Sin Dar La Vuelta

 Due to the poor sales of the album, Vega went back to the studio and reworked the songs on her second effort, and also recorded two new songs: "Y Llueve" (Spanish for And It Rains) and "Clave De Sol".
 Both songs, along with the reworked versions of Circular, were then released as "Circular: Cómo Girar Sin Dar La Vuelta" (Circular: How To Spin Without Turning Around) on 26 March 2007.
 After releasing "Y Llueve" as the second single, both Vega and the label gave up promotion for the album, and she went on to concentrate on her future projects.